malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 This is followed in @sec:polymorphic_stability by an analysis of the melting dynamics of each crystal structure, looking at their stability and identifying competition between structures.

+The simulation conditions used to generate the results in this chapter are described in @sec:methods_melting.
+The crystal structures that make up the initial states are given in @fig:trimer_cyrstals, and simulations of melting contain 4032 molecules half of which are initially in a crystalline configuration.